Gwen-of-lynn/SionnachScenes/README.md

 - This database provides a great opportunity to gain experience in new and familiar languages
 - Expand the developer’s portfolio.
-- Combine an interest in essential oils with a professional interest in webpage dev and des.
+- Combine an interest in photography with a professional interest in webpage dev and des.

 ---